aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 In order to run the sample code, we have created a CDK code to build your infrastructure in AWS.
 Running CDK CLI you will create a DynamoDB example table.

-To install the CLI CDK, please follow CDK installation instructions, found at:
+To install the Command Line Interface (CLI) CDK, please follow CDK installation instructions, found at:

 https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html